supertypeai/articles/articles/streaming-data-processing-part-3.md

 |       3       | 2023-06-18 07:05:00 | 2023-06-18  |      3      |      7     |       4        |
 ```

+Note that each record in the `aggregated_sales` table corresponds to the sum of quantities sold for a particular product on a specific platform and order date within a microbatch, which has a 1-minute interval.

 You can keep the `producer.py` script and the Spark Streaming application running to continuously produce and process the data stream.
 To stop the operation, plaese follow the steps below.
 1. Go to the terminal running the `producer.py` script and press Ctrl + C to stop the producer application.
 2. After the producer application has been stopped, go to the terminal running the Spark Streaming application and press Ctrl + C to terminate the application.
 Note that the Spark Streaming application will wait around 90 seconds before it terminates.